waxalot/swingdrag/README.md

 ## What`s new?

+### v1.2.0
+* All used styles have been moved from code into a `css/swingdrag.css` file.
+* The source file swingdrag.scss have been added, too.

 ### v1.1.0
 * The options `maxRotationAngleDeg` was renamed to `rotationAngleDeg` and its default value was set to 8.
 * The size of the deployed `jquery.ui.swingdrag.min.js` file was reduced.